CandOpSec/IncidentResponsePlan/docs/attacks/salesmanFraudery/index.md

 ### Identify other groups within the organization that may need to participate in incident handling

 ### Determine which services the team should offer
+?Accountant:
+ -estimate possible money loss
+ -plan to refund the money without ending in negative

 ###Atack prevention
 - Examine the background of all employees, sales agent, and contractors od the Loterry